AskiiXu/mbd-bidw/README.md

 Remember to start the server to be able to use the database.
 Open MySQL Workbench and create a new connection using the right user and password and the standard parameters for configuration.

-**Install PDI**
+**Install PDI or HOP**

 We will use the community version of Pentaho Data Integration (a.k.a PDI, previously known as Kettle).
-It can be downloaded from this [link](https://sourceforge.net/projects/pentaho/files/Pentaho%209.0/client-tools/) (in our case: pdi-ce-9.0.0.0-423.zip).
+It can be downloaded from this [link](https://sourceforge.net/projects/pentaho/files/Pentaho%209.1/client-tools/) (in our case: pdi-ce-9.1.0.0-324.zip).

   - Download the file, unzip and follow these instructions:
     - [Mac] Move the data-integration folder into Applications folder